AcilRestu12/customer-personality-prediction/README.md

-# customer-personality-prediction
+# Customer Personality Prediction
-Predict Customer Personality to Boost Marketing Campaign by Using Machine Learning
+Predict Customer Personality to Boost Marketing Campaign by Using Machine Learning.